wuxxin/welltrack/dev/marimo-development.md

 9. Don't include comments in SQL cells
 10. Never define anything using `global`.
 11. if catching exceptions, ReRaise Exceptions for marimo
-12. use print() for debug and error messages, dont use mo.md() which does not work as expected if used within cell
+12. use print() for debug and error messages.
-13. Always concat or otherwise connect the ui elements displayed in a cell, and output it as last mandatory command of the cell.

 ## Reactivity